HyperArc - How Many Targets are Possible?

 HyperArc

-We now change our naming convention regarding the shell structures.
-Instead of writing t16a and t16b, we write ATV16 and BTV16.
+While writing this text, we change our naming convention regarding the shell structures.
+Instead of calling them t16a and t16b, we choose ATV16 and BTV16.
 This has many advantages, from creating new structures (right-clicking ATV16 and selecting "Duplicate Structure" automatically creates ATV17) to alphabetic ordering: ATV20/BTV20/GTV20 are now the three non-overlapping targets for lesion 20.
 We repeat the renaming for all lesions and do not forget to update the Brain-GTVs, the Brain-PTVs and PTV total structures after adding more lesions.

 HyperArc